Otohits/otohits.github.io/blog/_posts/2023/2023-08-14-links-templates.md

 * Go to your my sites page
 * Click on the configuration button ![Config button](/img/guides/config_btn.png) of one of your links and click on advanced options and info
-* At the top right of your page, you will see a "Save template" button
+* At the top right of your page, you will see a `Save template` button

 ![Save template](/img/guides/tpl_1.png)